EricRohlfs/jetbot_wiki/Hardware-Setup-(WIP).md

 <img src="images/JB3-Assy_03-4.JPG" witdh="120" height="120">
 <img src="images/JB3-Assy_03-5.JPG" witdh="120" height="120">

 1. Break away 3pin and 2pin male headers from header link that comes with motor driver package

 2. Join two of the screw terminal blocks to create a 4pin screw terminal
 3. Solder the 2pin and 4pin screw terminals to motor driver
 4. Solder the 2pin and 3pin male headers to motor driver

+    > Pay careful attention to the position of the 3pin header.
+It is offset by 1pin from the corner.

 ### Step 4 - Strip motor driver power cable